julzelements/ftr-julian-scharf/tasks.md

 # Store

 Simple component to keep the numbers array in a separate place.
-Without this, we would need the Clock to reach into the Input, or the Input to write to the clock.
+Without this, we would need the Timer to reach into the Input, or the Input to write to the timer.
 The Input will write the numbers to the number store.
-The Clock will read the numbers from the number store.
+The Timer will read the numbers from the number store.

 ### Methods